-If your employer has given you a new employment contract to sign, and you would like advice, please contact a Toronto employment contract lawyer.
+If your employer has offered you a new employment contract to sign, and you would like advice, please contact a Dutton Employment Law law.
+We will review your employment contract.
 Often times, employers are willing to negotiate the removal of certain anti-employee clauses if the employee just asks.
 After all, you were hired because they wanted you above all other applicants.
 You do have bargaining power, and a lawyer can help coach you how to negotiate, or negotiate on your behalf.

 Note: Click here if you have been asked to sign a new employment contract after you have worked for the employer for some time already.